-Wes Kocher, Project Manager for Maintenance, is responsible for managing clients’ maintenance needs from inspection report to maintenance completion.
+Wes Kocher, Project Manager for Maintenance, manages clients’ maintenance needs from inspection reports to maintenance completion.
 Wes has been with Challenge Towers since 2018 and has been a project manager for over a decade.
 He is an ISA Certified Arborist and Tree Risk Assessment Qualified.
-Wes attended Indiana University-Bloomington where he earned his undergraduate and graduate degrees in sustainable development, natural resource management, and environmental policy.
-Wes is a habitual house renovator and builder and enjoys managing his acreage just outside of Asheville, NC, where he stays busy inspecting local breweries and playing with his cats.
-Wes loves live music and often plans his vacations around where his favorite bands are playing around the country (and world).
-Wes is a detail-oriented manager that likes to ensure a solid plan is in place before starting the project, making sure our clients have the best information to make informed decisions and clearly communicating throughout the entire process encourages quality work and happy clients.
+Wes attended Indiana University-Bloomington, earning his undergraduate and graduate degrees in sustainable development, natural resource management, and environmental policy.
+He is a habitual house renovator and builder and enjoys managing his acreage outside Asheville, NC.
+Wes stays busy inspecting local breweries and playing with his cats.
+He loves live music so much that he often plans vacations based on where his favorite bands are playing around the country (and world).
+Wes is detail-oriented and likes to have a solid plan in place before starting a project.
+When managing maintenance projects, Wes provides CT clients with the information to make informed decisions, providing clear communication throughout the project cycle, and ensuring quality work and happy clients.

 Click to receive a link to our exclusive project investment calculator, where you can estimate your capital investment, annual visitation, average ticket price and more.